Places to Explore

-Explore some of the fascinating places in and around Cemaes, including Llanbadrig Church, the oldest surviving church in Wales, and of course our wonderful beaches.
+Explore some of the fascinating places in and around Cemaes, including Eglwys Llanbadrig (St. Patrick's Church), the oldest surviving church in Wales, and of course our wonderful beaches.

 The most northerly village in Wales.